Ordination of women in Christianity: Old Catholic

 Many Old Catholic denominations ordain women to the episcopate and to the presbyterate, such as the Old Catholic Churches International.
 In 2023, Maria Kubin became bishop of Old Catholic Church of Austria in Austria.
 The Polish National Catholic Church does not ordain women.

-Orthodox
+Orthodox Churches

-In the Orthodox Church, women have been ordained to the diaconate, but not to the episcopate or the presbyterate.
+In the Eastern Orthodox Church, women have been ordained as deaconesses, but not as bishops or priests.

 Pentecostal

-Pentecostal groups that do not support the ordination of women include;
+Pentecostal groups that do not support the ordination of women include: